ScooloV/bbpedia/docs/matched_play/guide.md

 delicious delicacy.

-![](../media/matched_play/image34.jpeg)*Protection Spell:* The first time in this game that the player suffers a KO\'d or Casualty result on the Injury table, they do not suffer the effects and are instead placed in the Reserves box. *Bugman\'sXXXXXX:* Until the end of the game, the player may add 1 to the roll when rolling to see if they recover from being Knocked-out. *Spiked Gloves:* The player gains the Mighty Blow (+1) skill until the end of the game. *Lucky Trinket:* The player
+![](../media/matched_play/image34.jpeg)*Protection Spell:* The first time in this game that the player suffers a KO'd or Casualty result on the Injury table, they do not suffer the effects and are instead placed in the Reserves box. *Bugman'sXXXXXX:* Until the end of the game, the player may add 1 to the roll when rolling to see if they recover from being Knocked-out. *Spiked Gloves:* The player gains the Mighty Blow (+1) skill until the end of the game. *Lucky Trinket:* The player